To my beloved Eva Merlán Bollaín, master painter of the Mouras of Gallaecia

 According to Galician anthropologists, the Penedo Gordo of Fumaces in Verín, was worn down by the Virgin when she spun thread on a stone, and the Virgin also left a stone (penedo) on the O Cairo hill in Vimianzo when she was spinning thread in the air.
 The Pena Morcegueira (Meirás, Valdovinho, close to Pena Molexa) is also held up by the Virgin’s finger, and when he removes it the stone will fall and the world will end.

 The appearance of the Virgin at her own ‘pena’ takes place at many sanctuaries on top of or next to stones in many Celtic lands, such as the Virgin of Chamorro, appearing on a balancing stone or Logan Stone (Pena de Embade, Pena de Avalar), or on an offering table with Early (and also Late, both at the same time) Bronze Age petroglyphs, at the Chapel of Our Lady of Penamaior (A Capela, Corogne), or on a rock found at the hermitage of the Virgin of Cadeiras (Pinhol, Sober, Lugo), where, according to Blanco Prado, the Virgin appears in the morning to bathe in the Sil river.
-This tradition reflects the memory of morning evening appearances of the Moura woman, busy with dressing and hair combing, etc., such as the ones who appears on the morning of Saint John’s Eve at the Pena Molexa, laying out gold in the sun light.
+This tradition reflects the memory of morning-evening appearances of the Moura woman, busy with dressing and hair combing, etc., such as the ones who appear on the morning of Saint John’s Eve at the Pena Molexa, laying out gold in the sunlight.